 Confidentiality needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
 No adult must ever guarantee confidentiality to any individual including parents, children, colleagues or other professionals.
+This includes having an 'off the record discussion'.
 Staff should make children aware that if they disclose information that may be harmful to themselves or others, then certain actions will need to be taken.